Notes to Actors

 ◊ Walk in the character’s body emphasizing center of gravity, tense areas, what part you lead with, etc.

-Remember that the enemy of fear is involvement and making it more important.
+The enemy of fear is involvement and making it more important.

 Give yourself permission to fail.